 Self-obsession and promotion has become the new normal.
-We’d rather film a person beating someone up than stop to help them.
+We’d rather film a person beating beat up then stop to help them.

 “I just see trees.”

-He is then summarily berated for being short-sighted and simple.
+He is then summarily insulted for being short-sighted and simple.
 Sorry to say, but that’s me, I just see trees.